Project for Awesome: History

+Origin and early live streams (2007–2009)

 On December 17, 2007, at noon EST, individual contributors to the Greens' original "secret project" posted over 400 videos in near simultaneity, promoting charities including UNICEF, Autism Speaks, and Toys for Tots.
 The project successfully resulted in a large majority of videos on the YouTube front page being related to the cause, all bearing the same P4A thumbnail.
 The Greens were able to accomplish this feat with the collaborative efforts of the community that follows their videos, Nerdfighteria, while also "sort of" hacking YouTube's algorithm.
 Reflecting on the inaugural event in 2012, Hank Green explained, "YouTube was sort of a weird place that was fairly easy to sort of game the algorithms.
 And the way that the thumbnails worked and all of the different lists were important for getting views," adding, "it was sort of frowned upon to game the system, but we thought, 'What if we gamed the system for good?
 The 2007 project was deemed a success, one that the Greens aimed to emulate over the following years, by uniting their community.

 The project returned annually on December 17 in subsequent years and increased in popularity as a grassroots attention campaign intended to simultaneously generate awareness for hundreds of charities.
 A concurrent telethon-style live stream event was established in 2008 to help coordinate viewers' efforts throughout the project.
 Early live streams, primarily focused on algorithmic boosting of participating videos through community-driven mass commenting and rating, were held on BlogTV in 2008 and Livestream.com in 2009 before moving to YouTube in 2010.

+Introduction of fundraising and donation perks (2010–2020)

 Centralized fundraising began with the 2010 edition, at first via the project's website with assorted raffles and auctions.
 As the Project for Awesome continued to grow in size, crowdfunding moved to Indiegogo in 2012, enabling a more robust system of offering physical and digital "perks" to encourage community donations to the fund, resulting in a nearly sevenfold increase in funds raised over the previous year.
 An example of a perk would be the 2014 project's, An Imperial Affliction, a prop novel read in The Fault in Our Stars.

 The 2013 campaign raised $721,696 of its $869,591 total on Indiegogo, setting a then-record for the most funded video/web campaign in the platform's history.
 Leading up to the 2014 project, John Green told The Indianapolis Star that "our goal is to find a way to raise $1 million," adding, "that's what we really hope will happen."
 It was the first year the project successfully surpassed that mark.

 After the 2019 campaign, Hank Green shared on Twitter that the Young Democrats of America passed a resolution honoring the work of the P4A.